 32. Toilet Paper Roll Boats

-Use colourful duct tape to turn empty toilet paper rolls into sailboats that actually float on water!
+Use colorful duct tape to turn empty toilet paper rolls into sailboats that actually float on water!

 Read the full tutorial: Toilet Paper Roll Boats